Naoko Takeuchi: 1986–1997: Early work and success

 After graduating from the Kyoritsu College of Pharmacy, at the age of 19, Takeuchi entered the manga industry by submitting her work Love Call to Kodansha; Takeuchi received Nakayoshi's New Artist award for Love Call.
 She worked steadily on one-shot pieces until writing Maria, which was published in Nakayoshi from early to mid-1990.
 This work, Takeuchi's first serial comic, was loosely based on Jean Webster's 1912 novel Daddy-Long-Legs and on her friend Marie Koizumi, who helped write it.

 After completing Maria, Takeuchi worked on the ice-skating series The Cherry Project, which was serialized in Nakayoshi from late 1990 to 1991.
 While working on The Cherry Project, Takeuchi wanted to do a manga on outer space and girl fighters.
 Her editor, Fumio Osano, asked her to put the fighters in sailor suits.
 This concept would later become a one-shot called Codename: Sailor V, which would later begin serialization in RunRun.
 When Toei Animation planned to adapt her manga into an anime series, she reworked Sailor V and added four other superheroines.

 In December 1991, Nakayoshi began serializing Sailor Moon, which became an instant hit.
 The success encouraged Takeuchi to work on both Sailor Moon and Sailor V from 1991 to 1997.
 However, RunRun was canceled with the November 1997 issue, and the planned Sailor V anime adaptation was canceled along with it.
 During that six-year period, she produced 60 chapters, which were collected in 18 volumes.
 The success of the manga led to a 200-episode anime adaptation, three animated films, numerous video games, and wide-ranging merchandising.

+She had an interview with Silent Möbius creator, Kia Asamiya.

 At the series' end, Takeuchi worked on PQ Angels for Nakayoshi.
 This gained a fair amount of popularity, but was canceled due to Kodansha losing seven pages of her manuscript.
 Takeuchi said that Toei Animation had the manuscript, therefore it would have been possible to create an anime adaptation of the series.

 Takeuchi's own studio is called "Princess Naoko Planning" (PNP).
 Takeuchi established PNP to manage her properties, mainly Sailor Moon.
 The studio later encompassed Yoshihiro Togashi's work as well and appeared in the credits for such anime as Level E and Hunter × Hunter.
 Its name also appears on the musical credits for Shin Kaguya Shima Densetsu and other projects.